adamczapla/adamczapla.github.io/_posts/2025-01-27-Understanding-the-Static-Initialization-Order-Fiasco-in-C++.md

 ## Introduction

-The Static Initialization Order Fiasco is a critical issue in C++ programming that can lead to unpredictable behavior in global and static variables.
+The **Static Initialization Order Fiasco** is a critical issue in C++ programming that can lead to unpredictable behavior in global and static variables.
 For C++ developers, understanding this phenomenon is essential.
-This document explores the problem, illustrates it with examples, and provides solutions.
+This post explores the problem, illustrates it with examples, and provides solutions.

 ## The Problem

-Global and static variables in C++ are usually initialized at compile time if their values can be determined at that time.
+**Global** and **static** variables in C++ are usually initialized at compile time if their values can be determined at that time.
 However, if the initialization depends on a function that is not `constexpr`, even if the function's arguments are known, compile-time initialization is not possible.
 In such cases, the variable is set to 0 (\*`zero initialized`).

 Let’s look at an example to understand this issue better.